caroltuu/hackathon_climate_change/README.md

 - Analytics and reporting features for educators.

 ## Conclusion
-Our project aims to leverage AI to facilitate the teaching of business and climate change at peer business schools across the United States.
+Syllabot aims to leverage AI to facilitate the teaching of business and climate change at peer business schools across the United States.
 By creating an AI-powered education hub, we reduce barriers for faculty to share their open-access syllabi, course materials, and cases and enhance the educational experience.
 This project aligns with the growing demand for sustainability-focused education and promotes collaboration among educators in addressing climate change challenges.